 1950s neon sign style'

 Adding clear legible letterforms and no gibberish, no fake letters as direct anti-cues raises the success rate.
+For batch or pixel-exact placement, switch to the JSON prompt format documented in the FLUX.2 guides rather than fighting natural-language phrasing.

 Prevention

-- Build a Figma / Canva template per format (storefront, poster, banner) with adjustable text layers
+- Build a Figma/Canva template per format (storefront, poster, banner) with adjustable text layers.